forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: We fixed some under-the-hood bugs.

-Enjoy the short release notes this week, after the reams of words we've tossed at you recently.
-Maybe use the time you just saved to sit back, have a cup of tea, and ponder the beauty of the [nautilus](https://en.wikipedia.org/wiki/Nautilus).
+Enjoy the short release notes this week, after the reams of words we've tossed you recently.
+Maybe use the extra time to sit back, have a soothing cup of tea, and ponder the beauty of the [leafy seadragon](https://en.wikipedia.org/wiki/Leafy_seadragon).

 ## 7.195.2 (April 6, 2023) [stable]